Saturday, July 4, 2026

 Conclusion

-Be sure to check your deductible and limits along with the geographic area your policy covers before declining coverage on a rental vehicle at the rental car company’s counter.
-By checking in advance you may avoid having to pay for a rental vehicle twice or having to pay for it unexpectedly.
+Be sure to check your deductible, policy limits, and geographic restrictions before declining rental coverage.
+Understanding the differences between rental coverage and other insurance protections can help you avoid costly mistakes.
+By checking in advance, you may avoid having to pay for a rental vehicle twice or having to pay for it unexpectedly.

 In addition, if you aren’t sure about whether you have coverage, the best thing to do is to talk with your agent to see if you have coverage under your current auto policy.